 From the Cebu Port Area, travelers can also travel on ferries to the rest of the Philippines, from neighboring Bohol to Manila all the way north.

-Jeepneys and taxis (including Uber and the Southeast Asian equivalent Grab) allow you to zip around the city with ease; buses can take you to Oslob and other points in Cebu City.
+Jeepneys and taxis (including the Uber-like service Grab) allow you to zip around the city with ease; buses can take you to Oslob and other points in Cebu City.

 Three Days in Bohol: Nature from Tip to Tip

 Take a fast boat from Cebu's Port Area to Tagbilaran, capital of the neighboring island of Bohol, and see Mother Nature's artistic side take over.